-I’m from Florida, so even though I live in Prague, I’m watching Hurricane Matthew like a protective mother hen worrying about her chicks back home.
+I’m from Florida, so even though I live in Prague, I’m watching Hurricane Irma like a protective mother hen worrying about her chicks back home.
 I know my people will be fine, because they’ve weathered many South Florida storms.
-But it struck me how disorienting it must be to be visiting Miami while this kind of disaster is on its way to the coast.
+But it struck me how disorienting it must be to be visiting in the Caribbean or South Florida while this kind of disaster is on its way to the coast.
 So for the benefit of people who have never experienced a hurricane, here are some tips:

 Hurricanes are no joke

 I can’t emphasize this enough.
 The frustrating thing about hurricanes is that the track is unpredictable, so you may be annoyed to find that you did all this preparation for nothing before a storm veers in another direction.
 But rest assured, a category 4 or 5 storm will be a disaster wherever it hits.
 If you’ve never experienced the kinds of winds that accompany a category 4 hurricane, think about what happens to a person that gets into a car accident at 100 mph.
 Now add 25-50 mph to that.
 A sustained wind of 125 mph will uproot trees, level unsecured structures, and send flying debris all over the place.
 So unless you fancy getting decapitated by a Stop sign on your holiday, I suggest you stay inside.

 Seek shelter, stay in it

 Because it bears repeating, stay inside!
 I’m always amazed by people who go to the beach to see the storm approaching the shore.
 At the risk of sounding like an obnoxious meteorologist who is also hypocritically standing on a rainy beach, things can get ugly very quickly.
 So save the surfing for the shores of California and watch the storm on the news from your hotel room.

 Heed evacuation warnings